ubc-library-rc/Geospatial-Analysis-Visualization-with-Python/docs/Getting Started.md

     * Clip

-* **Example Workflow.ipynb**: Shows a practical application of how you can use python violence at the hands of Police in BC.
+* **Analyzing Police Violence with Python.ipynb**: Shows a practical application of how you can use python violence at the hands of Police in BC.
 This will also introduce new skills:
   * Import a .csv file and project latitude/longitude data
   * Spatial overlay
     * Spatial join